-On Windows NT/Windows 2000 (basic disk only)/Windows XP (basic disk only) systems, this column displays a blank space if you did not assign a drive letter to the array.
+In Windows, this column displays a blank space if you did not assign a drive letter to the array.
 Otherwise, the column contains the letter associated with the array.
 Use the container assign drive\letter command to assign a drive letter to an array.

-The Dr column does not appear on UNIX or NetWare systems.
+The Dr column does not appear in UNIX or NetWare systems.